oskikiboy/Discord-Destroyer/README.md

 **MAKE SURE YOU HAVE NODE.JS BEFORE USING THIS!!!**

 Open index.js in the editor of your choice (preferibly notepad++ or an IDE).
 Modify the values specified in the settings object.
 Save the file.
 Add the bot to the guild of choice.
-Then execute the bot using ``node idnex``.
-Watch the guild burn 🔥.
+Then execute the bot using ``node index``.
+Watch the guild burn. 🔥

 ## Credits